AI Use Cases/Law Firms

 1

-Step 1: Documents arrive via client email, intake forms, or matter creation events and are automatically routed to the extraction engine, which ingests files and indexes content using proprietary legal-domain embeddings trained on contract language, discovery protocols, and privilege markers.
+Step 1: Documents arrive via client email, intake forms, or matter creation events and are automatically routed to the extraction engine, which ingests files and indexes content using AI models trained on legal-domain language - contract terms, discovery protocols, and privilege markers.

 2

-Step 2: Multi-modal AI models process each document simultaneously - classifying type (pleading, contract, correspondence), extracting privilege status and attorney names, identifying custodians and relevant parties, and flagging key dates and matter-specific fields defined in your iManage or Elite 3E schema.
+Step 2: AI trained to read both the layout and the text of each document processes it simultaneously - classifying type (pleading, contract, correspondence), extracting privilege status and attorney names, identifying custodians and relevant parties, and flagging key dates and matter-specific fields defined in your iManage or Elite 3E schema.

 3